 We strive to follow the example of Jesus as we serve those who are suffering from poverty and injustice, regardless of color, religion, or gender, as part of God’s plan to redeem, reconcile, and restore the world.
 We seek to follow Jesus by living holy, humble, and honest lives.

 In all our program initiatives and support services we will have servants’ hearts and engage the people we serve with best practices and standards.
 We also seek to apply our efforts in ways that maximize impact and sustain benefits to the greatest number of people.

 We believe in prioritizing leadership development and participation of those we serve in order to create and sustain change in their communities.
 We also seek to catalyze a movement of worldwide partners to support the “field team” to multiply their impact both abroad and with our U.S.-based donors and partners.

-WorldHope.us exists to bring health, truth and empowerment to those in desperate need.
+WorldHope.us exists to bring health, education, truth, and empowerment to extremely vulnerable children.

 For many important reasons, Worldhope.us only works with indigenous leaders as the on site coordinator!

 American workers are far more costly.
 The monies they require to live on average $60,000 per year.
 Indigenous leaders need an average of $6,000 per year.